lukelbd/dotfiles/README.md

 where some of the replacement patterns are as follows.

-### No-space vi comments
-This prepends a space to vi comments.
+The following prepends a space to vi comments.
 The comment character is so small that I used to write comments without a space, but no one else on the planet seems to do this.
 ```
 %s/\(^[ \t:]*"\(\zs\ze\)[^ #].*$\|^[^"]*\s"\(\zs\ze\)[^_\-:.%#=" ][^"]*$\)/ \2/ge
 ```

-### No-space vi assignments
-This surrounds assignments in vi script with spaces.
+The following surrounds assignments in vi script with spaces.
 ```
 %s/\<let\>\s\+\S\{-1,}\zs\([.^+%-]\?=\)/ \1 /ge
 ```

-### No-space comparison operators
-This surrounds comparison operators with spaces, accounting for `<Tab>` style keystroke indicators in vim script.
+The following surrounds comparison operators with spaces, accounting for `<Tab>` style keystroke indicators in vim script.
 ```
 %s/\_s[^ ,\-<>@!&=\\]\+\zs\(<=\|>=\|==\|^C|>\)\ze[^ ,!\-<>&=\\]\+\_s/ \1 /ge
 ```